How to Stop Timber Rot

-You’ve thought of everything for your new deck: a curved design, a perfect color board, a beautiful railing, and sophisticated lighting.
+You’ve thought of everything for your new deck: a curved design, a perfect colour board, a beautiful railing, and sophisticated lighting.

 The only thing you did not think about is the long-term life of the timber you used to build your deck.
-Your deck’s timber substructure is prone to damage due to moisture over time if not protected.
+If not protected, your deck’s timber substructure is prone to damage due to moisture over time.

 If continuously exposed to condensation or water, your deck may succumb to dry rot or wet rot — both are dangerous and involve different moisture levels.
 As you might guess, wet rot fungus grows at a higher water level.
 With wet rot or dry rot, the structural integrity of your deck timber can be compromised.

 To stop rot, you must prevent or limit your deck’s exposure to the elements.
 Over time, this will involve regular sweeping and cleaning to avoid damp leaves or debris buildup.
 It will mean sealing any exposed timber board and flashing and caulking where needed.

 However, the best time to prevent moisture exposure is during construction.
 You can find peace of mind with Trex Protect.

 To protect an average size deck measuring 3.5m x 7.5m will require approximately 5 rolls of Trex Protect Joist Tape and one roll of Trex Protect Bearer Tape.
 For less than a $130 investment, your deck substructure can last as long as the decking it supports.

 Trex Protect, a butyl flashing tape, acts as a moisture barrier and prevents timber decay and rot.
 Unlike asphalt-based tape, Trex Protect’s butyl tape endures through high temperatures and has a wider temperature range for installation.

 It comes with a 25-year warranty that guarantees you will get the most life out of your deck.